sumitmalik51/accelerating-natural-language-processing-development-with-azure-machine-learning/Exercise0.md

      ![](images/jupyter.png)

-1. Now you will be able to see your jupyterhub portal home page.Select the **nlp** folder on jupyterhub portal.
+1. Now you will be able to see your jupyterhub portal home page.
+Select the **nlp** folder on jupyterhub portal.

      ![](images/nlp.png)